MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `false`

-In addition, Kubitect allows you to add all created virtual machines to SSH known hosts on the local machine.
+Kubitect allows you to add all created virtual machines to SSH known hosts and remove them once the cluster is destroyed.
 To enable this behavior, set the `addToKnownHosts` property to true.

 ```yaml